techmatlock/shoppr/README.md

 - Users can add shopping items
 - Users can remove or add to need item
 - Users can elect themselves to be the current shopper
+- Users can mark a shopping item as done

 ## Preview